Our content is reader supported, which means when you buy from links you click on, we may earn a commission.

-It's pretty high tech stuff and will definitely make your course stand out.
+It’s pretty high-tech stuff and will definitely make your course stand out.

 In addition to adaptive learning, you can also incorporate other new trends into your online courses to make them even more engaging.
-Microlearning chunks your learning material into bite-sized pieces of content that pack a specific goal. eLearning gamification allows feedback by involving game mechanics into your course.
+Microlearning chunks your learning material into bite-sized pieces of content that pack a specific goal. eLearning gamification allows feedback by involving game mechanics in your course.
 Learners gain badges and achievements as they increase in levels.
 They can even see their scores on a leader board and gain points that can be redeemed.